 The program typically consists of two parts: a school fair with representatives from each of our progressive schools interacting with families and answering questions, and a Q&A panel discussion regarding progressive education with selected school administrators from a variety of schools.

-ISEE Test Preparation Weekend
+ISEE Test Preparation Workshop

 The Independent School Entrance Exam (ISEE) is a required test for most of the member schools as part of their application process.
-During ISEE test prep, students will receive instruction on how to tackle various sections of the test and will have the opportunity to take a full-length practice test under test-like conditions.
+During ISEE test preparation, students will receive instruction on how to tackle various sections of the test and will have the opportunity to take a full-length practice test under test-like conditions.
 Each student will also receive a detailed score report based on his or her practice test performance that they can use as a self-study aid prior to taking the actual test.

 All students applying to grades 6 and above are eligible to come in and practice their interviewing skills.
 If your student is nervous about the upcoming school interview, this is a great opportunity to practice, learn about the dos and don’ts of interviewing, and get some feedback from ISA staff and other professionals.